straysheep-dev/straysheep-dev.github.io/docs/resources.md

 	**[DnsOverHttpsMode](https://chromeenterprise.google/policies/#DnsOverHttpsMode) | [DnsOverHttpsTemplates](https://chromeenterprise.google/policies/?policy=DnsOverHttpsTemplates)**

 	- `DnsOverHttpsMode` Accepts `off`, `automatic` (meaning fallback allowed), and `secure` (no fallback allowed)
+		- If you're serving DoH via Tailscale *and* using tailscale TLS certificates, `automatic` is required
 	- `DnsOverHttpsTemplates` Takes a DoH URL endpoint, see the examples below

 	***[Chrome will always use the built-in resolver when you configure DNS-over-HTTPS](https://chromeenterprise.google/policies/#BuiltInDnsClientEnabled), even if you set `BuiltInDnsClientEnabled` to `false`.***